dipc-cc/slurm-training/4_monitoring.md

 ## squeue
 <div align="justify">
-Think of `squeue` as your immediate source of information about your jobs.
-The `squeue` command displays information about jobs located in the SLURM scheduling queue.
+Think of <code>squeue</code> as your immediate source of information about your jobs.
+The <code>squeue</code> command displays information about jobs located in the SLURM scheduling queue.
 </div>
 <div align="justify">
 Let's say you've just submitted your Pi estimation job, and you're keen to check its status.
 Here's how to do it:
 </div>
-<br> <!-- Blank line -->
 ```bash
 squeue -u $USER
 ```